Using Subject-Level Variability to Predict Time-Varying Outcomes: Investigating the Association between Hormone Variability and BMD Trajectories over the Menopausal Transition: Discussion

 \section{Discussion}

-Maintaining bone health in women is particularly important with aging.
-Given that BMD declines accelerate during the menopausal transition, much attention has been given to this life stage in terms of bone health prevention \citep{finkelstein_bone_2008}.
-Additionally, the menopausal transition is a period of time with large changes in sex hormone levels and increased variability.
+Maintaining bone health in women is particularly important during the midlife, since bone resorption begins to outpace bone formation as women approach menopause \citep{demontiero_aging_2012}.
+Given that declines in BMD accelerate during the menopausal transition, it is particularly critical to promote bone health during this lifestage \citep{finkelstein_bone_2008}.
+Additionally, the menopausal transition is a period of time with large mean changes in sex hormone levels and increased variability of these hormones.
 Although much research has evaluated associations between sex hormone levels and BMD, there is still a lack of understanding of how hormone variabilities may affect BMD loss in women undergoing menopause.

-In our analyses, we found that higher mean E2 was associated with higher average predicted BMD, which supports the hypothesis that higher levels of E2 are protective against BMD loss, and support bone health during the midlife.
-Conversely, higher FSH was associated with lower average BMD, which suggests that higher levels of FSH may negatively affect bone health in the midlife for women.
-These findings are consistent with the literature on the relationship between E2 and FSH levels and BMD outcomes in women during the midlife \citep{zaidi_fsh_2018,park_bone_2021}.

-Furthermore, we found that FSH variability was significantly associated with higher predicted BMD loss across the menopausal transition, with a one-unit higher FSH variability at FMP being associated with a 3.2\% lower BMD.
-We did not find a similar relationship between BMD and E2 variability.
-This suggests that FSH variability is more strongly predictive of BMD trajectories in menopausal women than E2 variability.
-These findings should motivate further research into the role of FSH variability on BMD declines to more fully understand the relationship between individual variances of hormones and women’s BMD trajectories.
+Little is known in the current literature about the roles of individual-level E2 and FSH variances in predicting bone health, although previous analyses have found associations between individual E2 and FSH variances and other health outcomes (such as risk of hot flash) \citep{jiang_joint_2015, chen_joint_2023}.
+Our study contributes to this important, but not yet extensive, literature that connects individual-level hormone variances and health outcomes across the MT.

+In addition to women's bone health during the midlife, we believe that modeling variabilities as predictors can be of wide interest in many applications.
+Intra-individual heart rate variability and cognitive variability are two measures that are known to be highly predictive of adverse health outcomes \citep{fang_heart_2020, santos-de-araujo_inter-_2024, lin_intra-individual_nodate}.
+In addition to these public health and psychology applications, sociology research has indicated that individual variability of measures like subjective well-being and life satisfaction can be highly predictive \citep{gadermann_investigating_2007, quek_understanding_2025}.
+These measures of variability are commonly calculated first and then used to predict a health outcome such as dementia onset or mortality.
+Our joint modeling approach provides a way to carry the uncertainty of the variance estimates into the prediction of the outcome, which will reduce the bias and uncertainty in the final predictions, which can open up use of subject-level variability across a wide range of applications in health sciences.